dra11y/reaper-regions/README.md

 but many of them do not support embedding markers or loop regions in exported WAV files.
 If you find another DAW whose exports this library can read, please let me know.

-### Key Features
+### Features
 - Parses REAPER region markers and cues from WAV files
+- Extracts region names, start/end sample offsets, and start/end times and durations (in seconds)
 - Supports both markers (single points) and regions (start/end ranges)
-- Handles sample loops and label associations
 - Provides human-readable and machine-readable output formats

 ### Supported WAV Chunks